retobuergisser/homepage/content/publication/EJPR_debt/index.md

 ---
-title: Do Citizens Care About Government Debt?
-Evidence From Survey Experiments on Budgetary Priorities
+title: "Do Citizens Care About Government Debt?
+Evidence From Survey Experiments on Budgetary Priorities"
 publication_types:
   - "2"
 authors: